Mental & Behavioral Health Therapy

 Horseback riding for those with disabilities is recognized as one of the more progressive forms of therapy.
 The ability to control a horse as well as one’s own body inspires self-confidence, responsibility, and teamwork.
 Best of all, it’s fun!
 The rider/horse relationship is ever evolving, continually presenting new opportunities for growth.

-As strange as it may seem, adding a horse to the psychotherapy and learning equation may be the missing piece you or a beloved soldier you know have been looking for.
-Courage Reins is sensitive to challenges our service men and women can endure.
-In response, we offer benefit-rich therapeutic options.
+As strange as it may seem, adding a horse to psychotherapy may be the missing piece you or someone you care about have been looking for.
+Courage Reins is sensitive to the diverse challenges our service men and women can endure.
+In response, we offer a benefit-rich therapeutic option.

 Those who are familiar with horses recognize and understand their ability to influence people in incredibly powerful ways.
 The benefits of a good work ethic, personal responsibility and assertiveness, effective communication, and healthy relationships have been seen as contributing significantly to happy, well-balanced individuals.
 Horses naturally help us in acquiring these benefits.